unraid/docs/docs/legacy/FAQ/console.md

 ## Console Commands for Hard Drives

-The following commands require the Device ID, which you can get from the "Main" tab of your webgui.
+The following commands require the Device ID, which you can get from the "Main" tab of your WebGUI.
 Locate your drive, then look for the Device ID in parentheses.
 It is always 3 lowercase letters, beginning with either **hd** or **sd**, eg. _sda_, _sdk_, _hdc_, _hdg_.
 For simplicity, _sdx_ will be used below, and you will substitute the appropriate Device ID for your drive.